Magicicada cassini (Fisher 1851)

 You can rotate the 3-D models of M. cassini below to see them from all angles.

 In some locations (especially at the far western end of the species’ range), individuals may have weak ventral yellow-orange marks; if present, these tend to be faded and rarely form complete stripes.
 These atypical M. cassini individuals may be difficult to distinguish from M. septendecula if the calling song is not available.
+Some M. tredecassini from the western part of their range have also been reported to have weak orange abdominal markings.

 You can rotate the 3-D models of such atypical M. cassini below to see them from all angles.